-The Irish Museum of Modern Art is an essential place to visit if you want to take part in an appreciation of recent artistic developments.
+The Irish Museum of Modern Art is an essential place to visit if you want to take some time to appreciate recent artistic developments in Ireland and abroad.

 The institution houses more than 3,500 artworks by Irish and international artists and, like many museums in Dublin, hosts regular exhibitions.

 Below, you’ll find everything from the opening hours for IMMA Dublin to what to expect from a visit.
 Dive on in!

 Some quick need-to-knows about the Irish Museum Of Modern Art

 Although a visit to the Irish Museum Of Modern Art is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.